LucasXu0/document/AppFlowy Editor Design Document 176138eeaa3e4fde9298db9c2363da00.md

 # AppFlowy Editor Design Document

 > This document describes the technical design of the AppFlowy Editor.
->

-[AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) is an open-source alternative to Notion built with Rust and Flutter.
+[AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) is an open-source alternative to Notion built with [Rust](https://www.rust-lang.org/) and [Flutter](https://flutter.dev/).

-An `editor` is a core component in AppFlowy.
-In many scenarios, such as Document, Grid, and Board, the current `editor` component is unable to support certain business requirements.
-We are therefore seeking an editor that will support all of AppFlowy's use cases.
+An *editor* is a core component in AppFlowy.
+In many scenarios, such as Document, Grid, and Board, the current editor component is unable to support certain business requirements.

-## Issues with the Editor Component

-We have concluded that we need to design and develop our editor for AppFlowy.
+We have therefore been seeking an editor that will support all of AppFlowy's use cases and we have concluded that we need to design and develop our own editor for AppFlowy that we will call the **AppFlowy Editor**.

+## Issues With the Editor Component

-In the previous version, we integrated [flutter_quill](https://pub.dev/packages/flutter_quill) as the `editor` component.
+In the previous version of AppFlowy, we used [flutter_quill](https://pub.dev/packages/flutter_quill) as our editor component.

-In the process of using this library,  we encountered the following problems:
+In the process of using this library, we have encountered problems with extensibility, consistency, and code coverage.

-- Hard to quickly extend new components, such as the need to insert Grid and Board into the existing document.
+These problems will be addressed in the new version.

+### Issues with Extensibility

+We have encountered difficulty with quickly extending new *components* (aka plug-ins) and *shortcuts*.

+When it comes to components, an example issue is our requirement to insert Grid and Board into existing documents.
+We have defined a data structure for our new AppFlowy Editor that simplifies this process.
+We only need to define a new node with a new type and define a corresponding `NodeWidgetBuilder` to render these components in the AppFlowy Editor.

-- The inability to extend more shortcuts, such as markdown syntax support and shortcuts for key combinations (meta + shift + option + key).
+We also need additional *shortcuts* extensibility, such as markdown syntax support and shortcuts for key combinations (`meta + shift + option + key`).
+The new AppFlowy Editor supports [customizing more shortcuts](https://github.com/AppFlowy-IO/AppFlowy/blob/main/frontend/app_flowy/packages/appflowy_editor/documentation/customizing.md#customize-a-shortcut-event).

+### Issues With Self-Consistent Production Process

-- The inability to support a self-consistent context production processes, such as inserting new components via slash command or floating toolbar.
+We have been unable to support self-consistent context production processes, such as inserting new components via slash command or floating toolbar.

+The new AppFlowy Editor supports customizing toolbar items and slash menus.

+### Issues with Code Coverage and Stability

-- A lack of sufficient code coverage.
+The previous editor component lacked stability and sufficient code coverage.

-> The problems metioned above maybe have been optimized in newly version.
+To date, the code coverage of the AppFlowy Editor is stable at 79 to 80%.
+Meanwhile, we try to make sure to fix known issues and add new test cases to cover them.

+## Replacement Approach

 We have been actively looking for alternatives in the open-source community, such as [super_editor](https://pub.dev/packages/super_editor).

 During our research, we found that super_editor allows for extending new components in a way that can also support customized shortcuts.

-However, its data structure is a list that does not support nesting, which is not appropriate for nodes with parent-child relationships.
+However, the underlying data structure of super_editor is a list that does not support nesting.
+We feel this data structure is not appropriate for nodes with parent-child relationships.
 For example, in the case of multi-level lists the form of each level is inconsistent.

-Another important reason is that we need an editor with higher customization requirements, furthermore, an editor that can keep up with the times and serve the functions of our product - AppFlowy.
+Other important considerations that have factored into our search is our need for an editor that is highly customizable and can keep up with the times such that it can continue to support the evolving functionality of AppFlowy.

 To date, we still haven't found a solution that suits our needs.

-For the above reasons, we decided to design and develop the new `editor` component, the AppFlowy Editor.
+For the above reasons, we have decided to design and develop the new AppFlowy Editor component ourselves.

 ---

 ## Solution Overview

-Before starting a new `editor` project, we'll examine some existing editor implementations.
-There are not many editor projects based on Flutter, so we'll also refer to well-known front-end editor implementations, such as Quill.js and Slate.js.
+Before starting a new editor project, we'll examine some existing editor implementations.
+There are not many editor projects based on Flutter, so we'll refer to well-known front-end editor implementations, such as Quill.js and Slate.js.

 We believe that the foundation of the editor lies in *the design of the data structure*.